Stvdputten/DeathStarBench/socialNetwork/openshift/README.md

 ## Pre-requirements

 - A running OpenShift cluster is needed.
-- The user should be authenticated to this cluster e.g., `kubectl login`
+- The user should be authenticated to this cluster e.g., `oc login`
 - Pre-requirements mentioned [here](https://github.com/delimitrou/DeathStarBench/blob/master/socialNetwork/README.md) should be met.

 ## Running the social network application on OpenShift

 ### Before you start

-Get the IP address for the DNS resolver: `kubectl describe dns.operator/default`.
+Get the IP address for the DNS resolver: `oc describe dns.operator/default`.
 Then set it in files such as:
 - `<path-of-repo>/socialNetwork/openshift/nginx-web-server-config/nginx.conf`
 - `<path-of-repo>/socialNetwork/openshift/media-frontend-config/nginx.conf`